Rostlab/JS16_ProjectD_Group5/README.md

 gotdailysentiment.getSentimentForNameTimeframe(json,callback);
 ```
 It gives the callback an Array, where the same JSON-Objects are stored as described above at **"Get a small amount of data"**.
-Per day in the timeframe there is one JSON-Object in this array.
+It depends on the automatic update interval, how many objects are stored in the array.
+If set to 12 you get a result per day of your timeframe.

 ### Tops and Flops
 Those four functions provide you with the characters, which get the most positive sentiments at Twitter - or the most negative ones.